Edge-Stable Equimatchable Graphs: Introduction

 We start in Section \ref{sec:prem} with some definitions and preliminary results on $\ESE$-graphs.
-As justified by Theorem \ref{Thm: all 2 connected graphs}, we describe $\ESE$-graphs under three categories: 2-connected factor-critical $\ESE$-graphs in Section \ref{sec:FC ESE}, $\ESE$-graphs with a cut-vertex in Section \ref{sec: ESE-graphs with a cut vertex} (it turns out that these are all bipartite $\ESE$-graphs), and bipartite $\ESE$-graphs in Section \ref{sec: bip ESE}.
+Refer to these definitions for various terms used in the following description of our contribution.
+As justified by Theorem \ref{Thm: all 2 connected graphs}, we divide $\ESE$-graphs into three categories: 2-connected factor-critical $\ESE$-graphs in Section \ref{sec:FC ESE}, $\ESE$-graphs with a cut vertex in Section \ref{sec: ESE-graphs with a cut vertex}, and bipartite $\ESE$-graphs in Section \ref{sec: bip ESE}.
 These results provide a full characterization of all $\ESE$-graphs yielding an $O(\min(n^{3.376}, n^{1.5}m))$ time recognition algorithm (in Section \ref{sec: Recog ESE}) which is better than the most natural way of recognizing $\ESE$-graphs by checking the equimatchability of $G\setminus e$ for every $e \in E$.
-In the same line as edge-stability, in Section \ref{sec: VSE}, we study vertex-stable equimatchable graphs; it turns out that their characterization is much simpler than the characterization of $\ESE$-graph.
-Finally, in Section \ref{sec: Conc remarks}, we introduce the opposite notions of edge-critical and vertex-critical equimatchable graphs (called respectively ECE-graphs and VCE-graphs) which are minimally equimatchable graphs with respect to edges and vertices, respectively.
-We conclude by giving some insight on our ongoing work about ECE-graphs and VCE-graphs.
+Lastly, in Section \ref{sec: Conc remarks}, we first interpret our results in terms of some recent works on 1-well-covered graphs and the so-called shedding vertices.
+Motivated by this, we introduce the opposite notion of edge-critical equimatchable graphs (called $\ECE$-graphs) which are minimally equimatchable graphs with respect to edge removals.
+We conclude by giving some insight on our ongoing work about $\ECE$-graphs and pointing out some research directions.